|Size:||6.0 in x 9.0 in|

 John Piper, Founder and Teacher, desiringGod.org; Chancellor, Bethlehem College & Seminary; author, Desiring God

 "Sam Storms's Chosen for Life is well-conceived, well-reasoned, and well-written, with its arguments anchored in the Scriptures.
 It is fair, thorough, and up-to-date regarding the controversies that swirl around this vital biblical doctrine."

-Mark R. Talbot, Associate Professor of Philosophy, Wheaton College; author, Suffering and the Christian Life series
+Mark Talbot, Associate Professor of Philosophy, Wheaton College; author, Suffering and the Christian Life series